 {\it Stoner vs Heisenberg magnetism.} We now discuss the contribution of interaction-induced correlations between holes to FM ordering in the considered two-site model.
 At sufficiently small interaction, the FM (spin triplet) state is approximated as a product of single-particle states with the same spins, which can be viewed as the two-site limit of Stoner (single-particle band) magnetism.
 In this regime, the energies of both the singlet and the triplet linearly vary with $U$ [see Fig.~\ref{fig:two_sites}, $U\lesssim 1$~eV].
-The smaller slope for the FM state is a consequence of the Pauli principle, which allows same-spin particles to avoid each other, lowering their interaction energy relative to the spin singlet state.
+The smaller slope for the FM state is a consequence of the Pauli principle, which allows same-spin particles to avoid each other and lower their interaction energy relative to the spin singlet state.
 However, the dependence significantly deviates from linear at the experimentally relevant values of $U$, suggesting that the Stoner approximation is not adequate for this model system.

-Instead, in the experimentally relevant regime at $U=U_0$, the FM wavefunction is dominated by the first two components in Eq.~\ref{eq:spin_2s} which describe two holes localized on different sites, dominate the FM wavefunction, which places this system in the strongly correlated limit~\cite{Fazekas1999-cr,coleman_2015}.
-The FM state can then be described as Hund's-Heisenberg magnetism since spin coupling of quasi-localized particles can be interpreted in terms of Hund's interaction mediated by virtual hopping.
+Instead, in the experimentally relevant regime at $U=U_0$, the first two components in Eq.~(\ref{eq:spin_2s}), which describe two holes localized on different sites, dominate the FM wavefunction, which places this system in the strongly correlated limit~\cite{Fazekas1999-cr,coleman_2015}.
+This regime can be described as the Hund's-Heisenberg magnetism, in which FM coupling between spins of quasi-localized particles is associated with the onsite Hund's interaction mediated by virtual hopping.
 We note that the spin-dependence of Hund's interaction itself is associated with the same Pauli exclusion principle that underlies Stoner magnetism.
 The difference is that in the Hund's-Heisenberg mechanism, the spin-dependence of many-electron energy is governed by the interaction-induced electron correlations neglected in the Stoner mechanism.